 Twitter / X Image Sizes 2026: The Complete Guide

-Learn the correct Twitter X image sizes for 2026.
-Post images, cover photos, and profile pictures — every size to avoid cropping and blurry uploads.
+Learn the correct Twitter/X image sizes for 2026.
+Post images, cover photos, and profile pictures — every dimension to avoid cropping and blurry uploads.

 Using the wrong image size on Twitter/X means blurry profile photos, stretched headers, or posts that get cropped in the feed.
 This guide covers every Twitter/X image size you need in 2026 — profile photos, headers, post images, and link cards.